-Potential diseases in the Golden Retriever breed
+Potential health problems in the Golden Retriever breed

 Hemangiosarcoma is a bleeding tumour.
 On average, the Golden Retriever is susceptible to this type of cancer more significantly than other breeds.
 Periodic blood tests can help detect it early.
 Lymphoma is another cancer found more often than average in the Goldie.

 Other genetic diseases to look out for are bloat, hip and elbow dysplasia (look out for breeder with good scores), liver problems, eye conditions and bleeding disorders.

 Many of these conditions can be treated if caught early, but it's essential to work with a reliable veterinarian familiar with this breed to ensure your dog receives proper care.

 Most diseases are inherited in a recessive manner.
 It means the puppy must inherit both parents' genes to become affected.
 The puppy becomes a carrier if the mutation is only present in one parent.
 Hence, choosing a reputable breeder who has done genetic testing on their litters is vital.

 The more aware you are of these diseases, the higher the chances you can prolong your dog's life if problems arise.
 Same as with your child, be mindful of all required vaccinations and risks outside your home.
 This blog post, for example, outlines all toxic spring plants that can harm your dog.